 - Run a full cycle through.

 - Shake out any remaining drops and allow the device to air dry.

-Disinfect your nebulizer by following the first four steps but add 2 to 3 drops of white vinegar and run a full cycle.
+Disinfect your pocket-size nebulizer by following the first four steps but add 2 to 3 drops of white vinegar and run a full cycle.
 After this solution is nebulized, run one more cycle of just distilled water.
 Wipe out the medicine cup with distilled water to ensure there is no vinegar residue left over.

 Portable Nebulizers vs. Inhalers

 We’ve talked a little bit about the difference between portable nebulizers and inhalers, but what makes a portable nebulizer machine so much better than an inhaler?
 Because inhalers require a certain amount of coordination for the medication to reach your lungs, there is a lot of room for error.
 If you don’t use your inhaler correctly, you may not be getting your entire dose of medications.

 With portable nebulizers, you simply keep the mouthpiece or mask to your mouth and breathe in the mist.
 Using the mask makes it more difficult to lose the medication, meaning it’s a more accurate dose each time you use it.
 The biggest downside of nebulization therapy is portability.
 Portable nebulizers fix that issue because of how similar they are to inhalers.
 Most portable nebulizer machines are just slightly larger than the average inhaler, making it just as convenient to take on the go.

 You can use a mesh nebulizer for a number of respiratory conditions.
 This is not an exhaustive list, but these are the primary illnesses that can be effectively treated with a portable nebulizer machine.